utilmeta/utilmeta-py/docs/en/guide/config-run.md

 * `asynchronous`:  whether the service provides an asynchronous APIs.
 The default is determined by the runtime framework.
 * `api`:  pass in UtilMeta’s root API class or its reference string
 * `route`:  pass in the path string of the root API.
 The default is `'/'`, which will mount to the root path.
+* `auto_reload`: set to `True` to enable service auto reload when the code changed during debug, default is None.

 When you initialize UtilMeta, you can also import the UtilMeta service instance of the current process in this way